ShuviBot/Shuvi-Legal/README.md

 # License

-Shuvi itself along side It's website, while closed source, are licensed under <code>Apache License 2.0</code> you can find the License in [this repository](https://github.com/ShuviBot/Shuvi-Legal/blob/master/LICENSE).
+Shuvi itself along side It's website, while closed source, are licensed under <code>Apache License 2.0</code> you can find the License in this very repository.

 # Copyright Notices
  - Most Currency emote crome from icons8.com